usnistgov/oscal-xproc3/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Follow [Contributing](https://github.com/usnistgov/oscal-xproc3/blob/main/CONTRIBUTING.md) guidelines
 - [ ] Make no changes duplicating or conflicting with other open [Pull Requests](https://github.com/usnistgov/oscal-xproc3/pulls)
-- [ ] Have been tested manually
 - [ ] Pass all CI/CD checks

 ### Changes to Core Features:

-- [ ] The Issue history, discussions and new documentation provide context for new features -- everything is reasonably self-explanatory
+- [ ] The Issue history, discussions and new documentation provide context for new features -- everything is reasonably self-explanatory and linked
-- [ ] New tests are included
-- [ ] New examples are included
+- [ ] New tests and examples are included
+- [ ] File listings have been updated for validation and XSpec under CI/CD
-- [ ] Everything in readme and TESTING documents has been updated
+- [ ] Readme and TESTING documents have been updated